|Tuition fee:|| |

 * Media, popular culture and everyday life

-* Contemporary Issues in Media and Cultural Studies
+* Key Issues and Approaches in Media Study

 Option modules (two from the following):

 * Image and Representation